 He has presented projects at the Trafó House of Contemporary Arts (Budapest), Bildmuseet (Umeå), participated at the Impakt Festival (Utrecht), the Athens Biennale: #4 AGORA and the 53rd October Salon and has lead workshops for UNIDEE - Cittadelartte Pistoletto Foundation and the University of the Arts – Kuvataideakatemia, Helsinki among others.

 He is a co-curator of ‘Unmaking The Netherlands’, a program initiated by Expodium and he is a co-editor of the Unmaking or How To Rethink Urban Narratives publication.
 Nikos teaches periodically at Kuvataideakatemia in Helsinki.
 He works collaboratively.

 See also Marianna Maruyama's text about Nikos Doulos for our Alumni Embassy.
-Nikos is not only an active member of the DAI’s alumni community, since September 2016 he is also the coordinator of the DAI’s Roaming Assembly series.
+Nikos is not only an active member of the DAI’s alumni community, since September 2016 he is also the senior coordinator of the DAI’s Roaming Assembly series.